How Are Moving Costs Calculated?

 Here's a quick summary of how valuations work:

 - You must declare how much your entire shipping package is worth before the movers arrive.
 Valuation insurance protects you from theft or loss during transit.
 You need to know this information because you'll be paying for the added cost of protecting your items.
-Movers will give you an estimate of the total amount of money required to cover the value of your belongings.
+Movers will give you an estimate of the money required to cover the value of your belongings.

 - You can choose full value coverage, actual value coverage, and deductibles.
 You'll also get a quote for the amount needed to insure your belongings.
 Y